Post–World War II Sherman tanks: Greece

 Greece was believed never to have used the Sherman tank, although several British Shermans were in action in Athens during the Communist insurrection of 1944, in support of government forces.
 During the Greek Civil War, which followed, in the generally mountainous terrain where fighting invariably took place, like at the battle of Mount Grammos in 1949, the favoured tank was the lighter British Centaur, or "Kentavros" in Greek, a variation of the Cromwell tank, a few of which were made available earlier to the National Army.
 However, at least until 1985 two Sherman turrets, probably M4A2, single-hatch version, minus the guns and set on concrete bases as improvised bunkers, could be seen in the Greek Army's School for Army Engineers at Loutraki, their presence at odds with the commonly accepted view that the Greek Army used only recovery vehicles based on the Sherman and not gun tanks.
 Recently digitized footage indicates the use of at least one Sherman Tankdozer, probably a M4A4, by the Hellenic Army seen during a visit to Greece by General Eisenhower (see links section below).

 Italy

-Italy used Shermans with 75 mm and 17 pdr gun and 105 mm howitzer.
+Italy joined NATO in 1948 and received M4, M4A1 and M4A4 equipped mainly with 75 mm M3, 105 mm M4 and 17 pdr guns, adopting the British designation with Roman numerals and letters.
+The limited number of tanks in the other variants saw the original engine replaced with the air-cooled Continental of the M4 and M4A1; in subsequent years the Chrysler equipped tanks (M4A4) were also converted to Continental engines.

+Each tank battalion was initially equipped with 6 Sherman Fireflies, 11 Shermans with 75 mm guns and 6 Shermans with 105 mm howitzers; subsequently, in 1951, the battalion was reformed and numbered 14 Fireflys, 28 Shermans with the standard M3 cannon and 8 with the 105 mm howitzer.
+They were later joined by some M4A1(76)s and finally replaced with M26 Pershing and M47 Patton starting in 1951-1952.